Treatments · OCD therapy

 Registered Psychotherapist, CRPO #10340

 Founder of Anchor & Bloom.
-Structured, collaborative OCD work for adults using ERP, supported by ACT and CBT, with attention to pacing and the nervous system.
+Collaborative OCD work for adults using ACT and CBT to support the anxiety, rumination, and distress around OCD, with attention to pacing and the nervous system.

 About Katelyn